trishume/sympy-wiki-with-svn/Pushing-patches.md

 3. Make sure that no one else has any objections to the branch.
 Everything is based on consensus, so until one is reached, the branch cannot be pushed in.

-4. QA: That all new methods/functions/classes have some doctests showing how to use that.
-And that all new functionality is tested.
+4. And all new functionality should be tested, and all new methods/functions/classes should have some doctests showing how to use them (the `./bin/coverage_doctest.py` script will show you what methods have doctests).